Dependable System

 Ryota EGUCHI

-We set research themes based on each student's opinion and background, starting with the acquisition of the necessary knowledge and skills, and aiming for research results that can be presented at international conferences and in international journals.
-Students are guided to acquire the ability to think logically and verify things scientifically, as well as the ability to communicate research results to others.
-For example, in research on algorithms, students represent systems in mathematical models, consider solutions and limitations, and evaluate them through theoretical analysis or simulation.
-On the other hand, in research on hardware, we propose a solution that considers the essence of the problem, and evaluate it through circuit simulation and actual measurement.
+Research themes are set according to each student's interests and background, starting with acquiring necessary knowledge and skills, aiming for research results that can be presented at international conferences and journals.
+We provide guidance to develop logical thinking, scientific verification abilities, and skills to communicate research findings to others.
+For research in algorithms and quantum key distribution, we represent systems using mathematical models, logically consider methods and limitations, and evaluate through theoretical analysis or simulation.
+In security research, we discuss vulnerabilities in programs and systems, including attack evaluation and implementation verification.
+For hardware research, we propose solutions based on understanding the essence of problems and evaluate through circuit simulation.

 Career Opportunities

-Asahi Kasei, Analog Devices, Omron, Kioxia, Cookpad, Brainpad, Cybozu, Sumitomo Electric Information Systems, Sony LSI Design, Daikin, Dainippon Screen, Denso, Nomura Research Institute, VIC - Visible Information Center, Fujitsu Computer Technologies, Mitsubishi Electric, Murata Manufacturing, MonotaRO, Ricoh, Renesas Electronics, Rohm, Shimane University, Ateneo de Manila University, Prime University (Bangladesh), etc.
+SB Intuitions Co., Ltd., Asahi Kasei, Analog Devices, OMRON, Kioxia, Cookpad, BrainPad, Cybozu, Sumitomo Electric Information Systems, Sony LSI Design, Daikin, SCREEN Holdings, DENSO, Nomura Research Institute, VIC - Visible Information Center, Fujitsu Computer Technologies, Mitsubishi Electric, Murata Manufacturing, MonotaRO, Ricoh, Renesas Electronics, ROHM, Shimane University, Ishikawa National College of Technology, Ateneo de Manila University, Prime University (Bangladesh), etc.

 We focus on designing algorithms to improve the dependability and performance of various distributed systems such as the Internet, ITS, IoT, blockchain (bitcoin), sensor networks, and nano-scale systems.